nickitin123321/terminator/README.md

 - Pesets of commands in JS
-- Remote ssh commands piplines
+- Remote ssh commands pipelines
 - BASH, git, pm2, docker, etc commands in JS with types and comments

 Usage/exaples: